Commentary on Acts of the Apostles Chapters 1-5

 13 But of the rest durst no man join himself to them: howbeit the people magnified them;

 [A complicated verse ... just who were the rest?
 Consider the alternatives: (1) the Christians; (2) the people who generally favored them but were not Christians; or (3) the people who opposed the apostles.
 "Them" here is the "they" in verse 12.
 These are they who were of one accord, so that would be the Christians.
-The people who were not Christians but who supported them are mentioned in the second clause of the verse, so it would not be them.
-Thus, it must be the enemies who dared not to join themselves to them.
+The people who were not Christians but who magnified them are mentioned in the second clause of the verse, so it would not be them.
+Thus, it must be the enemies who dared not to join themselves to them for whatever reason they imagined.
 I believe what makes the verse complex is the ordering, which often in the Greek is a bit difficult to parse.
-In this case, if the second part of the verse were to precede the first clause, the verse would be quite understandable to us. ("The people magnified them; howbeit, of the rest durst no man join himself to them") Now if we think about it -- the enemies of the apostles might be tempted to join them for their own selfish reasons.
+In this case, if the second part of the verse were to precede the first clause, the verse would be quite understandable to us. ("The people magnified them; howbeit, of the rest durst no man join himself to them") Now, if we think about it -- the enemies of the apostles might be tempted to join them for their own selfish reasons.
 The death of A&S would certainly have a chilling effect on anyone so inclined.]

 14 and believers were the more added to the Lord, multitudes both of them and women;